-We drove along the coast north of Vizag to visit four ancient Buddhist sites.
+A little north of Vizag are four ancient Buddhist sites.
 Konda means hill in English, so each of these sites were on the tops of small hills.
 Bavikonda and Thotlakonda were Buddhist monasteries from the 3rd century BC to 3rd century AD.
 Most of the stupas and buildings at Bavikonda are now just ruins so it was a bit of a disappointment.
 Thotlakonda, however, has a few massive, stupas quite different from what we’ve at other sites.
-Here the stupas are made from brick and are tall, almost round structures.
+Here, the stupas are made from bricks and are tall, almost round structures.
 Apparently, these sites were used by missionaries who took Buddhist teachings south in the Bay of Bengal to Sri Lanka.

 While in Vizag we were able to meet with our friend, Usha, whom we met on the Great Lakes Trek in Kashmir earlier this year.
 She lives in Vizag and took us to see a few sites.
 There’s a beautiful park on Kailasagiri Hill above town.
 It’s a lovely park with botanical gardens and walking paths.
 From the park there are great views of the city and the coastline.
 In the middle of the park are two large statues of Shiva and Parvati.
 We also stopped at a 19th century Ross Hill Church that has a nice spot on a cliff above the city.